 Many of my personal training and nutrition clients have chosen to have the same tests done and it's extremely helpful for me as their trainer to use the information to make their programs even more effective and to give us additional metrics to measure success.
-My clients receive 50% off any testing through DexaFit.
-To receive the discount my clients can schedule online and when you go in give the code "JJ24" to your technician and the discount will be applied before you are charged.
-The total for all four of these tests described below is about $300 ($150 with the discount).
-The company offers complimentary tests to personal trainers; contact them for details.
+Watch the video below to hear my client Erica discuss how these tests were pivotal in her losing over 30 pounds of fat, gaining stability and strength and turning her body into a fat burning machine.
+Note, my clients receive special pricing at DexaFit.
+Simply schedule online and when you go in give the code "JJ24" to your technician and the discount will be applied before you are charged.
 You will need to fast for 12 hours for these so best to schedule an early morning appointment.

 Dexa Scan Body Composition Analysis